NiteeshKumar31/Covid19_Reporting/README.md

 # Covid-19 Reporting

 ### Project Overview
 The project that we're developing now will be based around reporting and prediction of covid-19 spread.
-The project has mainly to objectives,
+The project has mainly two objectives,
-- We will be creating a data platform for datascience team to make use of the final data to build machine learning models to predict the covid-19 spread and other insights of the data.
+1. We will be creating a data platform for datascience team to make use of the final data to build machine learning models to predict the covid-19 spread and other insights of the data.
-- We will be creating a data platform where our data analyts can easily report on the covid-19 trends on a reporting tool.
+2. A data platform where our data analyts can easily report on the covid-19 trends using a reporting tool(PowerBI).

 ### Tools
 We will be using azure for most part of the project.